nori-ut3g/tree-visualizer/README.md

 ```
 #### Node Settings
 You can change the color for each node.
-Of course, you can also animate the color changes by using nextStep.
+By using nextStep, you can animate the color change as well.
 ```js
 let targetFn = treeVisualizer(
     {target:"targetDiv"}